natiginfo/algo-and-data/src/content/exercises.md

 ## Deadlines

-The course has weekly deadlines TBA, by which exercises have to be done.
-The deadline is automatic and hard.
+The course has weekly deadlines on Tuesdays at 23.59, by which exercises have to be done.
+The deadlines are automatic and hard.

 ## Advancing on the course

-At the beginning of the course, only the exercises for Part 1 are available for a student.
-To advance to next part, the student must get at least 50 % of a part's points.
+At the beginning of the course, only the exercises for the first part are available for a student.
+The exercises will be released during the course, before the lecture of said part.

 ## Submitting the exercises